gocardless/ibandit/README.md

 `account_number`
 :    The account number for the account

-`check_digits`
-:    Two digits calculated using part of the ISO/IEC 7064:2003 standard

 The SWIFT IBAN components are all available as methods on an `IBAN` object: